Alamantus/fun-word-list/README.md

-# Insanity Word List
+# Fun Word List

-This package is a standalone collection of English words used in the [Game Idea Generator](https://alamantus.gitlab.io/GameIdeaGenerator) that was originally used for the [Insanity Jam](https://web.archive.org/web/20160313223341/http://www.insanityjam.com/about/) game jam.
+This package is a standalone collection of fun and interesting English words used in the [Game Idea Generator](https://alamantus.gitlab.io/GameIdeaGenerator) that was originally used for the [Insanity Jam](https://web.archive.org/web/20160313223341/http://www.insanityjam.com/about/) game jam.

 ## Installation

-Add the word list to your project using NPM (`npm install insanity-word-list`) or Yarn (`yarn instanity-word-list`).
+Add the word list to your project using NPM (`npm install fun-word-list`) or Yarn (`yarn fun-word-list`).

 ## Usage